WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. On the **QueueProcessor_WorkerRole** project, open the **WorkerRole.cs** class
+1. On the **QueueProcessor_WorkerRole** project, open the **WorkerRole.cs** class.

-1. Add the following directives.
+1. Add the following uing statements.

 	````C#
 	using Microsoft.WindowsAzure.Storage.Blob;
 	using Microsoft.WindowsAzure.Storage.Queue.Protocol;
 	````

-1. Add the following property to the **WorkerRole** class to store the _CloudBlobContainer_
+1. Add the following member to the **WorkerRole** class to store the _CloudBlobContainer_

 	````C#
 	private CloudBlobContainer container;
 	````

-1. Create a new method called **CreateCloudBlobClient** in order to create the set the container property.
+1. Create a new method called **CreateCloudBlobClient** in order to create the set the container variable.
 To do so, insert the following code.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex5-CreateCloudBlobClientImplementation_)